What is the argument for red light cameras in the first place?

-So in Florida, state law went into effect on July 1st, 2010 allowing red light cameras on all state-owned right-of-ways and the fining of drivers who run red lights, despite the objections of the Triple-A, who argued that the law was primarily for raising money for the state and local government coffers, and would not increase road safety.
+So in Florida, a state law went into effect on July 1st, 2010 allowing red-light cameras on all state-owned right-of-ways and the fining of drivers who run red lights, despite the objections of the Triple-A, who argued that the law was primarily for raising money for the state and local government coffers, and would not increase road safety.
 Because what Florida Rep can possibly resist that lobby money?
-(Broward County-owned roads come with severe restrictions for red light cameras, so Coral Springs Commissioners can’t easily, if at all, get their hands on those intersections.)
+(Broward County-owned roads come with severe restrictions for red-light cameras, so Coral Springs Commissioners can’t easily if at all, get their hands on those intersections.)

 So in other words, more red light cameras mean more money for the manufacturers and operators (run by private companies who get a big piece of the fines action), more revenue for insurance companies (who get higher rates when someone is issued a citation), and more revenue for the city, with no proven effectiveness in cutting down on the number of accidents or any increase in public safety.